build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 ![plot](images/myflix3.jpg)<br/>

 ## Clean Up
-1. Go to the Cloud9 console and go to the root of the chalice project `sagemaker-apigateway-lambda-chalice` and execute `chalice delete`.
+1. Go to the Cloud9 console and go to the root of the Chalice project `sagemaker-apigateway-lambda-chalice` and execute `chalice delete`.
 This will delete the Lambda and API Gateway endpoint for the REST API #1.
-2. Go to the Cloud9 console and go to the root of the chalice project `query-athena-boto3` and execute `chalice delete`.
+2. Go to the Cloud9 console and go to the root of the Chalice project `query-athena-boto3` and execute `chalice delete`.
 This will delete the Lambda and API Gateway endpoint for the REST API #2.
-3. From the AWS console, go to SageMaker Service -> Inference -> Endpoints and Delete the 2 Sagemaker Model Endpoints.
+3. From the AWS console, go to SageMaker Service -> Inference -> Endpoints and Delete the 2 SageMaker Model Endpoints.
 4. Delete the AWS Cloud9 Environment.
-5. Delete the contents of the S3 bucket that was created by the Cloudformation template.
+5. Delete the contents of the S3 bucket that was created by the CloudFormation template.
 This will allow the deletion of the S3 bucket when you delete the CloudFormation stack.
 5. Delete the main-stack.yaml from AWS CloudFormation console which is the parent level stack for the entire nested stack and that will delete all the remaining deployed resources.

 🎥 Here are the 3 videos containing a hands-on implementation about this tutorial<br/>